 We are an insurance broker, which means that we will present quotes and incept policies from our panel of insurers.
 Some of these are intermediaries who will provide quotes to us from their own panel of insurers.

 In order for us to provide our insurance broking services, your personal data is shared between Insurance Participants, including our insurance panel members, some of which you will not have direct contact with.
-Whilst Swinton is the data controller of any data it collects or uses, during the insurance journey, other Insurance Participants may also be a data controller.
+Whilst Atlanta is the data controller of any data it collects or uses, during the insurance journey, other Insurance Participants may also be a data controller.
 The initial data controller depends on how you have taken out your policy:

 - Where your employer or another organisation took out the policy for your benefit: you should contact your employer or the organisation that took out the policy who should provide you with details of the insurer or intermediary that they provided your personal data to and you should contact their data protection contact who can advise you on the identities of other Insurance Participants that they have passed your personal data to.